rust-lang/reference/src/expressions/array-expr.md

 The array index expression can be implemented for types other than arrays and slices by implementing the [Index] and [IndexMut] traits.

 r[expr.array.index.diverging]
-An index expression [diverges] if either of its operands diverges, or if the type of the indexed element is the [never type] and the value is guaranteed to be read.
+An index expression [diverges] if either of its operands diverges, or if the type of the indexed element is the [never type] and the value is guaranteed [to be read][divergence.place-read].

 ```rust
 fn diverging_place_read(x: [!; 1]) -> ! {